BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Method

-\boldparagraph{Time selection.} One of the hyperparameters of our method is the number $n_S$ of sampled bullet time stamps.
-We sample them uniformly between the first and last time stamps, \ie $t=1$ and $t=N$.
-In order to guarantee smooth motion, it is important to keep some distance between sampled time stamps since each bullet time generation may contain slight inconsistencies.
-If the distance between two sampled time stamps is low, this can generate effects similar to jittering.
-However, if the distance is sufficiently large, it gives enough time for smooth transitions between two bullet-time reconstructions with their own slight inconsistencies.
+\boldparagraph{Time selection.} One of the hyperparameters of our method is the number $n_S$ of sampled bullet-time stamps.
+We sample them uniformly between the first and last time stamps, \ie $1$ and $N$.
 For robust estimation, we start with the middle frame bullet-time stamp, \eg $N / 2$.
 Then, we proceed with the furthest time stamps.
-For instance, when $N=100$ and $n_S = 5$, the sampled time stamps are $\{1, 25, 50, 75, 100\}$, but in the following order $\{50, 1, 100, 25, 75\}$.
+For example, when $N=100$ and $n_S = 5$, the sampled time stamps are $\{1, 25, 50, 75, 100\}$, but in the order $\{50, 1, 100, 25, 75\}$.
 Also note that the bullet-time stamp selection can be progressive and proceed auto-regressively, and in our example, can continue with additional time stamps $\{12, 37, 62, 87\}$ for $n_S=9$.